Funded Research R&D Tax Credits: A Comprehensive Guide

 Wages

-Wages generally account for a large amount of eligible research expenses.
-This category includes salary, wages, and other types of pay that is provided to employees directly involved in research activities.
-To qualify for this category, wages must be directly paid to personnel who do research, directly supervise research, or assist with research initiatives.
+Wages generally account for a large portion of eligible research expenses.
+This category includes salary, wages, and other types of pay provided to employees directly involved in research activities.
+To qualify for this category, wages must be paid to personnel who do research, directly supervise, or assist with research initiatives.

 Supplies

-Supplies used throughout the research process are also considered to be eligible research expenses.
-These include tangible property, such as lab property, such as lab materials, prototypes, and other necessary objects.
-This doesn’t include land and depreciable assets such as cars or buildings.
+Supplies used throughout the research process are also considered eligible research expenses.
+These include tangible property, such as lab property, lab materials, prototypes, and other necessary objects.
+This doesn’t include land and depreciable assets, such as cars or buildings.
 This expense must be directly related to research activities and incurred during the experimental phase.

 Contracted Research

 Contract research expenses include payments made to third-party contractors who conduct research on behalf of the person applying for the tax credit.
 These costs may include fees paid to a governmental entity, a university, or an independent contractor.
-Using contracted research makes sense for firms that are looking to have access to specialized expertise and resources that may not be available internally.
+Using contracted research makes sense for firms that want to access specialized expertise and resources that may not be available internally.

 Funding Agreements for R&D Tax Credit Eligibility